38628 Huya: Satellite

-Huya has one known natural satellite or moon, which has no official name or designation.
+Huya has one known moon, which has no official name or designation.
 Huya and its moon form a binary system, and are together referred to as the Huya system.
 It was discovered by a team led by Keith Noll using Hubble Space Telescope images taken on 6 May 2012, and confirmed in reexamination of archival Hubble imagery from 2002.
 The moon's discovery was announced by International Astronomical Union on 12 July 2012.

 The moon tightly orbits Huya with a separation distance of 1900 km and an orbital period of 3.46 days.
 It has a diameter between 165–243 km, or roughly half of Huya's diameter.
 With its large size relative to Huya, the moon is expected to have tidally locked Huya's rotation, but observations of Huya's short rotation period show this is not the case.
 This suggests that the moon has a low density, likely around 0.5 g/cm3.
 A similar scenario has been observed in the binary Kuiper belt object 174567 Varda, whose rotation is not tidally locked to its large moon Ilmarë.

-From the perspective of Earth, the opening angle of the Huya system's mutual orbit is slowly decreasing as Huya system moves along its orbit around the Sun.
+From the perspective of Earth, the opening angle of the Huya system's mutual orbit is slowly decreasing as the Huya system moves along its orbit around the Sun.
 The Huya system will shift from a pole-on to an edge-on perspective by the year 2033, when the Huya system will enter mutual events season.
 During mutual events season, Huya and its moon will take turns eclipsing and transiting each other, producing dips in brightness that last up to ~5 hours and have depths of up to ~0.25 magnitudes.
 Observations of these mutual events can help refine the Huya system's properties and can reveal the shapes, relative sizes, and surface albedo variations of Huya and its moon.